Galata Bridge

 The Bridge Today

-Today at the bottom of the Galata Bridge there are various restaurants and cafés where, as well as enjoying fresh caught fish and other typical Turkish dishes, it's a great place to see the coming and going of the boats as the patient fishermen sell their catch to the local restaurants.
+Today at the bottom of the Galata Bridge there are various restaurants and cafés.
+Here, you can enjoy fresh caught fish and other typical Turkish dishes.
+It's a great place to see the coming and going of the boats as the patient fishermen sell their catch to the local restaurants.

 As well as being an important part of the urban landscape in Istanbul, the Galata Bridge occupies a major role in the myths and legends of the city, not to mention the hearts of Turkish citizens.